ash47/ITProject/Readme.md

 ###How to setup###
  - Checkout the repo to your PC
+ - In the root folder create a file named `local.properties`, inside add `sdk.dir=C:/Location/to/your/Android/android-sdk`, changing the path accordingly
  - Load up eclipse
  - Select File -> Import
  - Gradle -> Gradle Project